 Who Can Benefit from the Courses?

 Our international trade training courses will suit anyone involved in importing and exporting goods and services, arming you or your employees with the knowledge to trade internationally.
 The types of people who attend the courses include owner/proprietors of small businesses that manage their own import and export services, through to employees working in import/export departments in larger organisations.
-Our Agents and Distributors course is especially relevant to those wishing to export ‘services’ overseas and this year we are also adding to our portfolio in 2017 and details of our new courses will be available soon.
+Our Agents and Distributors course is especially relevant to those wishing to export their services overseas.

-The British Chambers of Commerce has developed a series of nationally recognised courses in International trade.
+The courses that we run at the Chamber are accredited by the BCC meaning they meet a rigorously high standard set by them.
 By taking them you can learn about documentation, Letters of Credit and INCOTERMS, through to Preference Rules of Origin and how to work with agents and distributors.
 The courses form a curriculum that provides invaluable skills for small and large companies alike that will arm you with the knowledge to grow your business worldwide.

 Each course studied will be tested through an assessment process and marked by external examiners, so you won’t have to worry about stressful exams.
 Each course you pass you’ll receive a certificate; after taking six of the courses you will be awarded with a Foundation Award in International Trade, certified by the BCC which is equivalent to an NVQ 2 qualification.

 - Understanding of what is in a sales contract/purchase order